 Maintain a clockwise motion in the deeper section of the lake where you can encounter tubers and water skiers.
 Lake Henry has no current restrictions on motor size.
 However, all boaters must use greater caution in the north end which ends at the buoys to enter the south end.
 A slow-no-wake is advised in the north end.
 Most boaters use a common path out to the south end - head straight out of the channel between the two islands, and make a right behind the second island.
 From there, head straight through to the south end.

 Reminder: All boaters born after 1981 must obtain a Boating Safety Education Certificate to pilot a boat of 26 horsepower or greater.

 Although you will see jet skis on the lake.
-Clayton Park does not allow jet skis through its launch service, due to the existing navigational challenges.
+Clayton Park does not allow jet skis through its launch service, due to the potential speed hazards and existing navigational challenges.

 Protect against invasive weeds